magento/devdocs/guides/v2.1/config-guide/multi-master/multi-master_manual.md

 *   The `magento_customercustomattributes_sales_flat_order` table is also affected

 <div class="bs-callout bs-callout-info" id="info">
   <p>This section contains scripts with specific database table names.
-If you've performed customizations or if you want to see a complete list of tables before you perform actions on them, see <a href="#split-db-ref">Reference scripts</a>.</p>
+If you've performed customizations or if you want to see a complete list of tables before you perform actions on them, see [Reference scripts](#split-db-ref).</p>
 </div>

 For more information, see: